yondonfu/ka-project/README.md

 To run limited infection algorithm: python infections.py limited

-Use the -u option to specify the desired number of users to infect for the limited infection algorithm
+Use the -u option to specify the desired number of users to infect for the limited infection algorithm.
+The desired number of users defaults to 3 if the -u option is not used

 Ex.
 python infections.py limited -u 7